preshonyee/preshonyee/README.md

 ### Talk to me about all things 'Design Systems'

 I'm **Presh** - designer and engineer focused on UI engineering and design systems.
-I build for web and iOS.
+I build for the web and occasionally mobile platforms.
 A lot of my work focuses on helping designers and engineers work more efficiently together.

 I'm currently building [Camara](https://www.camara.space), a design system with reusable UI components library and APIs for the best default user, designer and developer experience.